Visualizing and Comparing Categorical Variables

 )

-Where are variables mapped to aspects of the plot?
+What aesthetics are variables mapped onto in the plot?

-What shape(s) are used to represent the data / observations?
+What shape(s) are used to represent the data / observations in the plot?

 plotnine